 - Students are expected to respect an atmosphere that promotes research and studying, and to keep conversations private.

 - All personal devices should be on silent at all times.

 - Media Center materials are checked out for 3 weeks at a time using a student ID.
 Overdue fines are 10 cents per day.

-- Students have access to MS 2010 Access, Excel, Powerpoint, Publisher and Word.
+- Students have access to Excel, Powerpoint, Publisher, Word and Access.
 Printing is 10 cents per page.